 Those left to forever cherish his life and memories are his wife, Mary Williams Blain; sisters: Grace "Maggie Lee" Carroll of New York and Jean Blain Skeeters of Columbia, SC; children: Edward E. Jackson (Sharon) of Conway, SC, Barbara Merritt of Union, NJ, Tommy Blain (Dawn) of Washington, D.C., Robin Blain of Washington, D.C., Linder Jackson Williams (Allen) of New York, Sharon Manning of Brooklyn, NY, Cheryl and Edwin Rogers, Abdul Hagg (Shonta) of Conway, SC, Darryl Rogers (Patrice) of Jacksonville, Fl; a very special mother-in-law, Rhuetilla M. Grate, "Moma" of Conway SC, a number of grands, great-grands, great-great grands, nieces, nephews, cousins, friends and spiritual children: Evang.
 Janice Bridges, Evang.
 Vernette Avant, Minister Latrenda Carler, Rev. Ethel Coleman and Rev. Verna Wallace (deceased).

 Deacon Blain lived a long and active life, in which he enjoyed fishing and golfing.

-To plant a tree in memory of Wilson Tommy Blain, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Wilson Tommy Blain, please visit our floral store.